 How did a community that risked death to learn how to read produce a peer culture that punishes children for learning how to read?

 A puzzle master looks at that contradiction and identifies the variable that changed.
 The desire for education did not disappear because of biology or genetics — Nigerian Americans, with identical skin, prove that.
-It disappeared because a culture of anti-intellectualism was constructed in the late twentieth century, reinforced by media representation, and enforced by peer pressure that no school funding formula can override.
+It disappeared because a culture of anti-intellectualism was built in the late twentieth century, reinforced by media, and enforced by peer pressure that no school funding formula can override.

 Reclaim intellectual excellence as a Black trait by rewriting the cultural definition of Blackness from the dinner table outward — until the social cost of mocking achievement exceeds the social cost of pursuing it.